camunda/camunda-docs-manual/content/update/minor/79-to-710/_index.md

 1. Update the Camunda libraries and applications inside the application server
 2. Migrate custom process applications

-Before starting, make sure that you have downloaded the Camunda BPM 7.10 distribution for the application server you use.
+Before starting, make sure that you have downloaded the Camunda Platform 7.10 distribution for the application server you use.
 It contains the SQL scripts and libraries required for update.
 This guide assumes you have unpacked the distribution to a path named `$DISTRIBUTION_PATH`.

 ## Wildfly distribution

-Starting from Camunda BPM 7.10, only a single WildFly distribution, packaged with the latest version of the WildFly application server will be provided.
+Starting from Camunda Platform 7.10, only a single WildFly distribution, packaged with the latest version of the WildFly application server will be provided.
 For WildFly 10+, the update process remains the same.

 For **WildFly 8** users, separate **`camunda-wildfly8-modules`** and **`camunda-wildfly8-subsystem`** archives have been provided.